 Boomers Love Control

-Seven years ago I left the Civil Engineering industry where Work From Home (WFH) was frowned on.
-The people in charge of the companies assumed that you’d be goofing off if you did WFH.
+Seven years ago I left the Civil Engineering industry where Work From Home (WFH) was frowned upon.
+The people in charge of the companies assumed that you'd be goofing off if you did WFH.
 Then the Covid19 pandemic hit and those Engineering companies HAD TO ADAPT and allow WFH, after all, there was always a deadline to meet.